heichangus-hue/XGBoost-ML-Model/README.md

 # XGBoost Model for Identifying and Predicting Missing Cofactors in Predicted Protein Structures
 A comprehensive framework developed for my MChem dissertation, which features the scripts for training data generation and analysis.
-This repository also includes scripts for feature engineering, XGBoost model construct and hyperparameter optimisation.
+This repository also includes scripts for feature engineering, XGBoost model construction and hyperparameter optimisation.

 **Author:** Angus Chan